Bruno Pizzul

-Bruno Pizzul (/it/; 8 March 1938 – 5 March 2025) was an Italian journalist and a professional football player.
-He was best known for being the television commentator of matches involving the Italy national football team from 1986 to 2002.
+Bruno Pizzul (/it/; 8 March 1938 – 5 March 2025) was an Italian sports journalist and television commentator, as well as a former professional football player.
+He was best known for serving as the main television commentator for matches involving the Italy national team from 1986 to 2002.

 Football career

-Born in Udine, Pizzul started his football career in an amateur club of Cormonese Cormons, a town in the Province of Gorizia.
-From the end of the 1950s to the beginning of the 1960s, he played as a professional midfielder for Pro Gorizia, Catania, Ischia and Cremonese.
+Born in Udine, Pizzul began his football career at an amateur club in Cormons, a town in the Province of Gorizia.
+Between the late 1950s and the early 1960s, he played professionally as a midfielder for Pro Gorizia, Catania, Ischia and Cremonese.

 Career in journalism

-Graduated in jurisprudence, in 1969 Pizzul was hired by RAI, the Italian public service broadcaster, as a sports commentator.
-The first match commented was Juventus–Bologna of 1969–70 Coppa Italia and the first international match was the UEFA Euro 1972 Final (USSR–West Germany).
-In 1986, starting with the Mexican FIFA World Cup, he became the official commentator of Italy national football team, succeeding Nando Martellini.
+Graduated in law, Pizzul was hired in 1969 by RAI, the Italian public service broadcaster, as a sports commentator.
+His first match commentary was Juventus–Bologna in the 1969–70 Coppa Italia, while his first international match was the UEFA Euro 1972 Final between the Soviet Union and West Germany.
+In 1986, starting with the 1986 FIFA World Cup in Mexico, he became the main television commentator for the Italy national football team, succeeding Nando Martellini.

-He kept this role until 21 August 2002, when he commented his last match of Italy – a friendly match against Slovenia played in Trieste, where Italy lost by 1–0.
-After his official leave-taking from RAI, in 2007 Pizzul commented for La 7 the replicas of Italian matches at 2006 FIFA World Cup and several matches of 2007–08 Coppa Italia.
+He held this role until 21 August 2002, when he commentated on his final Italy match, a friendly against Slovenia played in Trieste, which Italy lost 1–0.

+After leaving RAI, Pizzul worked for La7 in 2007, commentating rebroadcasts of Italy's matches at the 2006 FIFA World Cup and several matches of the 2007–08 Coppa Italia.

 Film

-Bruno Pizzul played the role of himself in the Italian 1974 film L'arbitro (lit.
-'The Referee'), directed by Luigi Filippo D'Amico, with Lando Buzzanca and Joan Collins.
+Pizzul appeared as himself in the Italian 1974 film L'arbitro (lit.
+'The Referee'), directed by Luigi Filippo D'Amico, alongside Lando Buzzanca and Joan Collins.

-In 1996, he lent his voice in the final scenes of the film Fantozzi - Il ritorno, directed by Neri Parenti, with Paolo Villaggio.
+In 1996, he provided voice narration in the final scenes of the film Fantozzi – Il ritorno, directed by Neri Parenti and starring Paolo Villaggio.

 Personal life and death

-Pizzul was married to Maria, and had three children: Fabio, Silvia, and Carla, as well as 11 grandchildren.
+Pizzul was married to Maria and had three children—Fabio, Silvia and Carla—as well as eleven grandchildren.

 He identified as Roman Catholic.
 On 2 June 2022, he was awarded the title of Commander of the Order of Merit of the Italian Republic.

 Pizzul died on 5 March 2025, three days before his 87th birthday.
-Football club AC Milan commemorated him as the voice of their historic 4–0 victory over FC Barcelona in the 1994 UEFA Champions League final, which Pizzul commentated on the Italian public television.
+AC Milan commemorated him as the voice of their historic 4–0 victory over FC Barcelona in the 1994 UEFA Champions League final, which he commentated on Italian public television.

-Pizzul was a supporter of Torino FC.
-For the match against Parma, scheduled at the Stadio Ennio Tardini on Saturday 8 March, Torino wore a special shirt, with a dedicated blue patch applied, containing a phrase that Bruno Pizzul himself had dedicated to the Granata team: "From the history of Torino FC I know the spirit of belonging and this sense of identity, the ability to feel part of a family".

-Udinese Calcio took to the field with a black armband during the match against SS Lazio.
+A supporter of Torino, Pizzul was honoured by the club during a match against Parma, with the team wearing a special commemorative patch featuring one of his quotes dedicated to the club.
+Udinese also paid tribute to him by wearing black armbands during their match against Lazio.